Rules of Procedure of the Metropolitan Council 2015-2019

 Any ordinance or resolution that has been deferred for a period of more than ninety (90) days shall automatically be deferred for one meeting upon being placed back on the agenda at the request of the sponsor pursuant to this rule and shall be re-referred to the appropriate committee(s) selected by the Vice Mayor or Metropolitan Clerk for a recommendation.

 Any ordinance or resolution that receives a committee recommendation of deferral from any committee to which it is referred shall be automatically deferred for one Council meeting; provided, however, that no ordinance or resolution shall be deferred more than one time or more than one meeting pursuant to this rule.

-Any ordinance or resolution that receives a recommendation of indefinite deferral from any committee to which it is referred, over the objection of the sponsor, shall be indefinitely deferred at the regular Council meeting following the report of the assigned committee(s).
-Thereafter, the sponsor may submit a single written request to the Metropolitan Clerk that the matter be placed on the agenda for the next regular meeting for purposes of requesting override of the indefinite deferral.
+Any ordinance or resolution that receives a recommendation of indefinite deferral from two-thirds (2/3) of the voting members of any committee to which it is referred, over the objection of the sponsor, shall be indefinitely deferred at the regular Council meeting following the report of the assigned committee(s).
+Thereafter, the sponsor may submit a written request to the Metropolitan Clerk that the matter be placed on the agenda for the next regular meeting for purposes of requesting override of the indefinite deferral.
 Debate of the requested override shall be limited to (a) the sponsor of the deferred legislation and (b) the chair(s) of the committee(s) requesting indefinite deferral, or a designee thereof.
 Each speaker shall be limited to four (4) minutes each.
 A majority of the Council members voting shall be required to override a committee recommendation of indefinite deferral.
 If such override is approved, the item shall be placed on the agenda for consideration at the next regular meeting of the Council.
 If such override is disapproved, the Clerk will permanently remove the item from the Council agenda.

 Honorarium resolution requirements